Skip to main content

 Intermediate

-When the is chronically disrupted, the consequences extend far beyond initial symptoms, creating a cascade of physiological dysfunction across multiple organ systems.
+When the testosterone-to-estrogen ratio is chronically disrupted, the consequences extend far beyond initial symptoms, creating a cascade of physiological dysfunction across multiple organ systems.
 Unmanaged estrogen elevation is a state of systemic misinformation that promotes a pro-inflammatory environment and degrades metabolic and cardiovascular health over time.
 Understanding this cascade is central to appreciating the profound, long-term risks involved.

 Intricate heart represents endocrine system homeostasis.
 Central spheres symbolize bioidentical hormones Testosterone, Estrogen, depicting receptor sensitivity and cellular signaling